TEAMMATES/teammates/devdocs/settingUp.md

 2. Before running the test suite, both the server and the test environment should be using the UTC time zone.
 The server and the test environment should also serve the CDN files (files that we off-load to servers such as Google's servers) locally instead.
+In our case, these are files such as jQuery.min.js.

-Here is the procedure.
+   Here is the procedure:

     a.
 Stop the dev server, if it is running already.